256-katendechris-256/UnitTesting2025/meetingplanner/TestPlan.md

 2. testConstructorWithName (Normal)
    - Purpose: Test creating a person with a specified name.
-   - Expected Outcome: Name should match the provided value ("Employee 2").
+   - Expected Outcome: Name should match the provided value ("Mutumba").

 3. testAddMeeting (Normal)
    - Purpose: Test adding a meeting to the person's calendar.